Periodic monopoles and difference modules: Monopoles of GCK-type

+where $F(\nabla)$ denote the curvature of $\nabla$, and $\ast$ denotes the Hodge star operator.
+More precisely, we admit that the monopole may have isolated singularities at a finite subset $Z\subset S^1_T\times\cnum$, i.e., the monopole $(E,h,\nabla,\phi)$ is defined on $(S^1_T\times\cnum)\setminus Z$.
+We impose the following conditions on the behaviour of $(E,h,\nabla,\phi)$ around $Z$ and $S^1_T\times\{\infty\}$. \begin{itemize} \item Each point of $Z$ is Dirac type singularity of $(E,h,\nabla,\phi)$. \item $F(\nabla)\to 0$ and $\phi=O(\log|w|)$ as $|w|\to\infty$. \end{itemize} In this paper, such monopoles are called of GCK-type (generalized Cherkis-Kapustin type).
 Cherkis and Kapustin \cite{Cherkis-Kapustin1, Cherkis-Kapustin2} studied such monopoles under some more additional assumptions of genericity on the behaviour around $Z$ and $S^1_T\times\{\infty\}$.
 In particular, they studied the Nahm transforms between such periodic monopoles and harmonic bundles on $(\proj^1,\{0,\infty,p_1,\ldots,p_m\})$.
 Foscolo studied the deformation theory of such periodic monopoles in \cite{Foscolo-deformation}, and the gluing construction in \cite{Foscolo-construction}.
+More recently, Harland \cite{Harland} classified $\SU(2)$-monopoles in the case $Z=\emptyset$ in terms of line bundles with parabolic structure on spectral curves.
+See also \cite{Maldonado, Maldonado-Ward, Harland-Ward} on the geometry of the moduli space of some type of periodic monopoles.

-In this paper, we shall study periodic monopoles of GCK-type.
+In this monograph, we shall study periodic monopoles of GCK-type.
 The first goal is to clarify their asymptotic behaviour around $S^1_T\times\{\infty\}$.
-Then, we clarify the relation between periodic monopoles and difference modules.
+Then, we shall establish that periodic monopoles are equivalent to difference modules.

+There are two origins of this study.
+One is the classifications of monopoles in terms of holomorphic objects.
+The other is the non-abelian Hodge theory for harmonic bundles on compact Riemann surfaces.
+Let us briefly recall them in \S\ref{section;20.8.9.1} and \S\ref{section;20.8.9.2}.